Nature-Connected Ecotherapy in West Sussex & Online UK

 This list of other neurodivergent therapists might be useful to you in your search.

-Ecotherapy sessions can take different forms, depending on your needs, comfort, and access to nature.
-Some sessions happen outdoors, walking, sitting, or moving at a gentle pace in a natural setting.
+Ecotherapy sessions in West Sussex or online can take different forms, depending on your needs, comfort, and access to nature.
+Some sessions happen outdoors, walking and talking in Chichester or nearby natural spaces, sitting beneath trees, or moving at a gentle pace through the landscape.

-Others take place online, where we bring mindful awareness to what’s around you, or nature experiences from the week.
-The aim isn’t to “do” anything special, but to listen to yourself, to the land, to whatever arises in that shared space.
+Others take place online, where we bring mindful awareness to what’s around you, noticing light, weather, memory, or nature experiences from your week.
+The aim isn’t to “do” anything special, but to listen, to yourself, to the land, to whatever arises in that shared space.

 Around me the trees stir in their leaves